 A continuing student in good standing without outstanding financial obligations to Morehouse may apply for a leave of absence.
 He may file a petition for a leave of absence by securing the appropriate form from the Records Office and by obtaining the required signatures.

 A leave of absence is granted for a period not to exceed two consecutive semesters.

 A student who is on a leave of absence will be eligible to resume his studies at the end of his leave.
-He must notify the Records Office in writing by April 1 for fall registration and by October 1 for spring registration.
+He must notify the Office of Records and Registration in writing by April 1 for fall registration and by October 1 for spring registration.
 If he fails to do so or does not apply for an extension of the leave he will be considered withdrawn from the College and must reapply through the regular admission procedure.

 Note: A student who voluntarily elects to leave the College in good standing is eligible for reinstatement within a maximum of 10 years.

 A student wishing to change or declare his major or minor may do so only during the early registration period each semester by securing and completing a Major/Minor Declaration form online under Registrar Form.

 If you have not changed your Personal Identification Number (PIN) it would still be the default number.
 To change your PIN, simply log on to Banner Web and follow the instructions there.
 There is a security feature that disables your PIN if you log on unsuccessfully more than three times.
 To enable your PIN you must contact the Morehouse Technology Group by emailing them at email@example.com or by calling 404-507-8633.